Mercedes-Benz W15: Light van

 At the start of 1932 the Mercedes-Benz Kastenwagen (light van) Typ L 300 joined the range.
-It shared the mechanical underpinnings of the 170 and could carry a load weighing up to 300 kg - hence the name.
+It shared the mechanical underpinnings of the 170 and could carry a load weighing up to 300 kg – hence the name.

 Commercial

-In a period of economic crisis and shrinking incomes, the 170 and its van derivative enabled Daimler-Benz- AG, a company hitherto known only for big expensive cars, to survive.
-The modern independent suspension lay-out and hydraulic brakes provided a comfortable and safe driving experience.
+In a period of economic crisis and shrinking incomes, the 170 and its van derivative enabled Mercedes-Benz to survive.
+The modern independent suspension layout and hydraulic brakes provided a comfortable and safe driving experience.
 Between 1931 and 1936 the firm produced 13,775 of the cars.
-The highest annual production total of 4,438 was achieved in 1932, early in the car's career, suggesting the Mercedes had correctly understood the German auto-market within which at this time virtually the entire production was sold.
+The highest annual production total of 4,438 was achieved in 1932, early in the car's career, suggesting the Mercedes had correctly understood the German automobile market within which at this time virtually the entire production was sold.
 1932 was a particularly poor year, so that the 170's sales in that year represented more than 10% of Germany's passenger car sales.
-Thereafter the German auto-market bounced back strongly, as employment recovered, other manufacturers attracted customers with smaller lighter cars and the government, in 1933, abolished annual car tax, so that the 3,030 cars produced during 1935 which was the W15 170's last full year of production represented a market share of less than 2%.
+Thereafter the German automobile market bounced back strongly as economy recovered, other manufacturers attracted customers with smaller lighter cars and the government, in 1933, abolished annual car tax, so that the 3,030 cars produced during 1935 which was the W15 170's last full year of production represented a market share of less than 2%.

 The 170 continued to be offered until 1936 when it was replaced by the four cylinder 170V.
 It also provided much of the chassis-architecture for more powerful subsequent models such as the 200 model of 1933 and its successors.